giga-sec/gigaSec-Tech-Notes/2. Notes/How communication happens between webserver and client-user.md

 The webserver will give a [[example of RESPONSE from WEBSERVER|response]] to your computer,
+1. Upon receiving a request, an HTTP server first checks if the requested URL matches an existing file.
+2. If so, the web server sends the file content back to the browser.
+If not, an application server builds the necessary file.
+3. If neither process is possible, the web server returns an error message to the browser, most commonly 404 Not Found.
+The 404 error is so common that some web designers devote considerable time and effort to designing 404 error pages.

 If webserver's [[example of RESPONSE from WEBSERVER|response]] is `OK`, the, files required to display website will be sent to your computer.